 FRANK GOLEY (posthumous) and ROBERT MADDOX (now deceased) (2001): They helped to pioneer openly gay businesses in Chicago beginning in 1972 with their Male Hide Leathers store.
-There, Goley created many designs that found favor with leather and motorcycle enthusiasts worldwide, gay and nongay, for their originality and craftsmanship.
-Goley died in 1994.
-Maddox later sold the business and lived in Chicago until his death on Oct.
-25, 2009.
+There, Goley created many designs that found favor with leather and motorcycle enthusiasts worldwide, gay and non-gay, for their originality and craftsmanship.
+Born in 1943, Goley died in 1994.
+Maddox, who was born in 1935, later sold the business and lived in Chicago until his death in 2009.
+Both of them were buried in Pineville, Kentucky.